iDigitalFlame/HealthChecks-SMTP/README.md

-# Healthcheks SMTP Login Backend
+# Healthchecks SMTP Login Backend

 This is a modified version of the healthchecks.io backends.py file with the ability to login using a SMTP account.